swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 - Section 6.2, "accepts-coordination-number", was updated with changed logic for the `mappedPersonalIdentityNumber` attribute.

+- Added section 6.3, "supports-user-message", with a definition for the `http://id.swedenconnect.se/general-ec/1.0/supports-user-message` entity category.

 **Changes between version 1.7 and version 1.8:**